Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 Do the benefits of the tetanus vaccine outweigh its risks?

-Although tetanus bacteria are everywhere, tetanus is an uncommon cause of disease in the United States.
-But it’s probably not as rare as you may think.
-Between 2006 and 2016, an average of 28 cases of tetanus was reported each year in the United States with three or four deaths.
-On the other hand, although the tetanus vaccine can be a very rare cause of a short-lived allergic reaction called "anaphylaxis," the tetanus vaccine does not cause death.
-Therefore, the benefits of the tetanus vaccine outweigh its risks.
-In addition, because most of the disease and death from tetanus occur in the elderly, it is important to get booster immunizations every 10 years.
+The tetanus vaccine can be a very rare cause of a short-lived allergic reaction called “anaphylaxis.”
+But the tetanus vaccine does not cause death.
+Because most of the disease and death from tetanus occurs in the elderly, it is important to get booster shots every 10 years.

 Do the benefits of the pertussis vaccine outweigh its risks?

-This question is best answered by taking a look at the side effects of the old pertussis vaccine.
-The old pertussis vaccine had a high rate of severe side effects such as persistent inconsolable crying, fever higher than 105 degrees, and seizures with fever.
-Due to negative publicity surrounding this vaccine, the use of the pertussis vaccine decreased in many areas of the world.
-For example, in Japan, children stopped receiving the pertussis vaccine by 1975.
+Several years ago, negative publicity surrounding the “whole cell” pertussis vaccine caused its use to decrease in many areas of the world.
+One example was Japan.
+In 1975, children stopped receiving the pertussis vaccine.
 In the three years before the vaccine was discontinued, there were 400 cases and 10 deaths from pertussis.
 In the three years after the pertussis vaccine was discontinued, there were 13,000 cases and 113 deaths from pertussis.
-It should be noted that although the side effects of the old pertussis vaccine were high, no child ever died from pertussis vaccine.
+Although the side effects of the “whole cell” pertussis vaccine were high, no child ever died from that vaccine.
+The “acellular” pertussis vaccine used today has even fewer side effects.

-The Japanese Ministry of Health, realizing how costly its error had been, soon reinstituted the use of pertussis vaccine.
-The children of Japan proved that the benefits of the old pertussis vaccine clearly outweighed the risks.
-The new "acellular" pertussis vaccine has a much lower risk of severe side effects than the old "whole cell" vaccine.
+The Japanese Ministry of Health realized how costly its error had been and quickly reinstituted use of pertussis vaccine.
+Sadly, the children of Japan proved that the benefits of pertussis vaccine clearly outweighed its risks during the three years after vaccine use was stopped.

 Diseases risks